Skip to content

 Burnout is a silent career killer.
 It’s gotten so bad—and widespread—the WHO has now included it in their International Classification of Diseases.

 A Kronos study found that 95% of HR leaders admitted employee burnout is “sabotaging workforce retention.”
-And EAs are not immune.
+The pattern holds true for executive assistants too.

 As the weeks and months of ceaseless pressure mount, the negative impact on an executive assistant’s well-being becomes too much.